dave/jennifer/README.md

 // Output: gob.NewEncoder()
 ```

-The imports are automatically added when used with a `File`.
-If the path
+Imports are automatically added when used with a `File`.
+If the path matches
-matches the local path, the package name is omitted.
-If package names conflict
+the local path, the package name is omitted.
+If package names conflict they are
-they are automatically renamed:
+automatically renamed:

 ```go
 f := NewFilePath("a.b/c")